Intelligent-Silicon/AutoUnattend/README.md

 Less or essential only programs & packages installed to a Windows Image ```install.wim``` or ```install.esd``` file and/or a Windows installation means a reduced [Attack Vector](https://en.wikipedia.org/wiki/Attack_vector) which helps improve [Computer Security](https://en.wikipedia.org/wiki/Computer_security) and helps keep the computer responsive.

-Likewise a [ laptop \| desktop ] computer hard disk configured for forensic data recovery also helps for those times when spooky hackers strike, and you dont have adequate backups or a [RAID setup](https://en.wikipedia.org/wiki/RAID#Overview).
+Likewise a [ laptop \| desktop ] computer hard disk configured for forensic data recovery also helps for those times when spooky hackers strike, and you dont have adequate backups or a hard disk [RAID setup](https://en.wikipedia.org/wiki/RAID#Overview).

 # Basic Layout of the AutoUnattend.xml file